-- 3.1 One of the major principles in the Act is that the licensing functions contained within it should be delegated to an appropriate level to ensure speedy, efficient and cost effective service delivery. - 3.2 The Council will be involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them.
-Appreciating the need to provide an efficient service to all parties involved in the licensing process, the Committee has delegated certain decisions and functions and has established a number of Sub-Committees to deal with those matters. - 3.3 The Act creates a presumption that applications will be granted where no relevant representations or objections are made.
+- 23.1 One of the major principles underlying in the the Licensing_Act 2003 is that the licensing functions contained within the Act it should be delegated to an appropriate level to ensure speedy, efficient and cost effective service delivery. - 3.2.2 The licensing authority Council will be involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them.
+Appreciating the need to provide an efficient service to all parties involved in the licensing process, the Committee has delegated certain decisions and functions and has established a number of Sub-Committees to deal with those matters. - 23.3 The Act creates a presumption that applications will be granted where no relevant representations or objections are made.
 Where decisions and functions are largely administrative and are not contentious, including those applications for which no relevant representations or objections are made, then and in the interests of efficiency and effectiveness these are delegated to Officers.
-Attached at Appendix A to this Statement of Licensing Policy is a Table of Delegated Functions setting out the agreed delegation of decisions and functions to the Council's Licensing Committee, Sub-Committees and Officers.
-These delegations will not prevent Officers from referring an application to a Sub Committee or the Licensing Committee, or a Sub Committee referring a matter to the full Licensing Committee if it is considered appropriate in the individual circumstances of the case. - 3.4 The Act requires all applicants for new and varied premises licences and club premises certificates to state the steps that they propose to take to promote the licensing objectives in their Operating Schedule. - 3.5 It is recommended that applicants make themselves aware of any relevant planning and transportation policies, tourism and cultural strategies or local crime and disorder strategies and to take account of these, where appropriate, when formulating their Operating Schedule. - 3.6 Operators of licensed premises will have to comply with planning, environmental health, fire safety, licensing and building control legislation when opening or adapting licensed premises. - 3.7 Where relevant representations have been received from responsible authorities or other person, the Council will consider whether it is necessary, having regard to the representations, to modify the conditions proposed in the operating schedule.
-In such cases, the Council will seek to impose the minimum burden which is necessary in order to promote the licensing objectives in the individual case. - 3.8 Where relevant representations are received and upheld, the Council will seek to avoid confusion and duplication by not imposing licence conditions that are required under other legislation, except where they can be exceptionally justified to promote the licensing objectives. - 3.9 This overlap will principally apply to fire safety, health and safety or planning matters. - 3.10 In accordance with Guidance issued by the Home Office (para 10.4 in particular) applicants are advised to undertake a risk assessment before preparing their applications.
-This should be translated into the steps recorded in the Operating Schedule that it is proposed to take to promote the licensing objectives. - 3.11 Where relevant representations are received applications will be considered on their individual merits and decisions made in relation to licensing applications will be made
+Attached at Appendix A to this Statement of Licensing Policy is a Table of Delegated Functions setting out the agreed delegation of decisions and functions to the Cetswold District Council's Licensing Committee, Sub-Committees and Officers.
+These delegations will not prevent Officers from referring an application to a Sub Committee or the Licensing Committee, or a Sub Committee referring a matter to the full Licensing Committee if it is considered appropriate in the individual circumstances of the case. - 23.4 The Licensing Act 2003 requires all applicants for new and varied premises licences and club premises certificates to state the steps that they propose to take to promote the licensing objectives in their Operating Schedule. - 2.53.5 It is recommended that applicants make themselves aware of any relevant planning andtransportation policies, tourism and cultural strategies or local crime and disorder strategies and to take account of these, where appropriate, when formulating their Operating Schedule. - 2.63.6 Operators of licensed premises will have to comply with planning, environmental health, fire safety, licensing and building control legislation when opening or adapting licensed premises. - 2.73.7 Where relevant representations have been received from responsible authorities or interested partiesother person, the Licensing Authority Council will consider whether it is necessary, having regard to the representations, to modify the conditions proposed in the operating schedule.
+In such cases, the authority Council will seek to impose the minimum burden which is necessary in order to promote the licensing objectives in the individual case.